Aliases for H3F3B Gene

 GeneCards Summary for H3F3B Gene

-H3F3B (H3 Histone, Family 3B (H3.3B)) is a Protein Coding gene.
-Among its related pathways are Disease and ERK Signaling.
-GO annotations related to this gene include protein heterodimerization activity.
-An important paralog of this gene is HIST2H3A.
+H3F3B (H3 Histone Family Member 3B) is a Protein Coding gene.
+Diseases associated with H3F3B include Chondroblastoma and Clear Cell Chondrosarcoma.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Mitotic Prophase.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and RNA polymerase II distal enhancer sequence-specific DNA binding.
+An important paralog of this gene is H3F3A.

 UniProtKB/Swiss-Prot for H3F3B Gene